 It even supports tree views and file type icons.
 It’s ls, reimagined for the 21st century.

-These tools may seem small, but together they redefine how efficiently you can interact with your system.
+These tools may seem small individually, but together they completely transform how efficiently you interact with your system.
 Whether you’re managing massive codebases, navigating directories, or debugging systems, there’s always room to sharpen your toolkit.